 The launch overpass of the General Planetary Vehicle is a take-off, power, and communication hub for geocosmic transportation, located along the equator and combined with new generayion eco settlement.

 The height of the launch overpass structure depends on the terrain it passes through.
 The equator of our planet crosses plains, mountains and oceans, and each deviation from the horizontal level should be considered individually.
 The main obstacles in the construction of the equatorial launching platform on land are the mountains, such as the East African Plateau (Mt.
 Kilimanjaro) in Africa and the Andes (Mt.
 Chimborazo) in South America.

 The overpass’ surface is used for the followings GPV operations: electric recharging, cargo loading, take-off, landing, unloading, transfer of products, space raw materials, and solar energy accumulated in space, maintenance and repair.

-The following TransNet elements are also placed in the overpass area:
+The following uNet elements are also placed in the overpass area:

-- 1.Hypervelocity track in the forevacuum channel (transport speed is up to 1250 km/h).
+- 1.Hypervelocity track in the forevacuum channel (speed is up to 1500 km/h)

 - 3.City highway (speed is up to 150 km/h).